ChaitanyaNirf/courseNotes/Kubernetes/kubernetes.md

     kubectl exec -it pod-name sh or /bin/bash

+---

 ### Dealing with configuration data

+In kubernetes, you can mount a configMap into a pod. when you do that, you have the option to choose how you want to expose the configMap's data to the containers within the pod.
+As files or as environment variables.
+Here's how you can choose between the two options.

+To mount as files:

+    apiVersion: v1
+    kind: Pod
+    metadata:
+    name: mypod
+    spec:
+    containers:
+    - name: mycontainer
+        image: nginx
+        volumeMounts:
+        - name: config-volume
+        mountPath: /etc/config
+    volumes:
+    - name: config-volume
+        configMap:
+        name: my-configmap

+To expose as env variables"

+    apiVersion: v1
+    kind: Pod
+    metadata:
+    name: mypod
+    spec:
+    containers:
+    - name: mycontainer
+        image: nginx
+        envFrom:
+        - configMapRef:
+            name: my-configmap

-We can configure values, env variables at deploy time via configMap
+We can also configure values, env variables at deploy time via configMap

     kubectl create configmap logger --from-literal=log_level=debug

-it would look something like this in yaml
+it would look something like this in yaml if you want to give value to a key called log_level from configMap

     env :
         - name: log_level